gateio/gateapi-go/docs/UnifiedApi.md

 > UnifiedLoanResult CreateUnifiedLoan(ctx, unifiedLoan)

-Borrow or repay
+Borrow or repay.

 When borrowing, it is essential to ensure that the borrowed amount is not below the minimum borrowing threshold for the specific cryptocurrency and does not exceed the maximum borrowing limit set by the platform and the user.
 The interest on the loan will be automatically deducted from the account at regular intervals.
 It is the user's responsibility to manage the repayment of the borrowed amount.
-For repayment, the option to repay the entire borrowed amount is available by setting the parameter `repaid_all=true`
+For repayment, the option to repay the available by setting the parameter `repaid_all=true`

 ### Required Parameters